hannestschofenig/tschofenig-ids/cose-cwt-chain/draft-tschofenig-cose-cwt-chain.md

 cwt-chain:  This header parameter contains an ordered array of CWTs.
-    The CWTs are to be ordered starting with the CWT containing the end-entity key followed by the CWT that signed it, and so on.
+    The CWTs are to be ordered starting with the CWT containing the end entity key followed by the CWT that signed it, and so on.
 There is no requirement for the entire chain to be present in the element if there is reason to believe that the relying party already has, or can